 The POWs were frequently punished by being made to stand at attention, for long periods of time, during morning assembly as a collective punishment because one POW had broken a rule.
 In addition, as they stood at attention, the guards would slap them and beat them.
 In the camp were captured crew members of B-29s who were referred to as “Special Prisoners.”
 They were special in the sense that they were given half rations and denied medical care, mail, and religious services.
 All the POWs in the camp were expected to salute all Japanese soldiers and civilians, and failing to do so resulted in a beating.

-He remained in the camp until the end of the war in September 1945 and returned to the Philippines for medical treatment.
+He remained in the camp until the end of the war in August 1945 before being taken to the Dejima Docks at Nagasaki.
+There, he boarded the U.S.S.
+Benevolence for a medical examination and remained on the ship until August 29th when he was transferred to the U.S.S.
+Reeves and returned to the Philippines for medical treatment.
 Dominick returned home on the Dutch ship, S.S.
-Klipfontein, arriving at Seattle on October 9, 1945.
+Klipfontein, which sailed on October 9, 1945, from Manila, and arrived at Seattle on October 28, 1945.
 After a stay at Madigan General Hospital at Ft.
 Lewis, Washington, he returned home.
 Because of his medical condition, he was not discharged from the Army until November 19, 1946.
 He married Catherine and resided in New York.
 After he retired, he moved to Coral Springs, Florida, and later to Plantation, Florida.

 Domnick Piccolo died on February 6, 2005, in Pompano Beach, Florida.